 Current applications: St. John’s wort is one of the great tonic herbs of traditional Western herbalism and is particuarly suited to treating certain nerve related problems.
 David Hoffman in his text, ‘Holistic Herbal’, writes, ‘St. John’s wort has a sedative and pain reducing effect, which gives it a place in the treatment of neuralgia, anxiety, tension’ (Hoffman, 1988).
 He also mentions it will ease sciatica and rheumatic pains.
 It may be useful in carpal tunnel syndrome, head trauma injury, vulvodynia, peripheral neuropathy, phantom limb pain, and in other nerve injuries.
 David Winston recommends it for mild to moderate depression along with a ‘sour stomach’ (Winston, 2007).
-It can be combined with lemon balm and tulsi for a stronger mood elevating effect.
-St. John’s wort combines well with other deep acting nervine tonics such as blue vervain and wood betony to help support and restore the nervous system.
+It may be combined with lemon balm for a stronger mood elevating effect.